data-edu-ooi/data-review-tools/plotting/README.md

 - [plot_timeseries.py](https://github.com/data-edu-ooi/data-review-tools/blob/master/plotting/tools/plot_timeseries.py): Create two timeseries plots of raw and science variables for all deployments of a reference designator by delivery method: 1) plot all data, 2) plot data, omitting outliers beyond 3 standard deviations.
 The user has the option of selecting a specific time range to plot.

+- [plot_xsection.py](https://github.com/data-edu-ooi/data-review-tools/blob/master/plotting/tools/plot_xsection.py): Create two timeseries plots of raw and science variables for all deployments of a reference designator by delivery method: 1) plot all data, 2) plot data, omitting outliers beyond 3 standard deviations.
+When plotting glider data, zeros and negative values are excluded for both plots, and are not calculated as part of the standard deviation.
+The user has the option of selecting a specific time range to plot.

 ### Example files
 - [ctdmo_data_request_summary.csv](https://github.com/data-edu-ooi/data-review-tools/blob/master/plotting/example_files/ctdmo_data_request_summary.csv): Example csv file containing CTDMO datasets from one platform to plot.
 This can be an output from one of the [data download tools](https://github.com/data-edu-ooi/data-review-tools/tree/master/data_download) and must contain a column labeled 'outputUrl'.